shashwatCodes6/Shashwat-2424/README.md

 - 👋 Hi, I’m Shashwat!
-- 👨‍🎓 I am an IT sophomore at NSUT
+- 👨‍🎓 I am an IT junior at NSUT
-- 👀 I’m interested in Flutter, Open source contributions.